beginning of content

 What are the dangers of bushfire smoke?

-Even though you may not have a bushfire near you, smoke from bushfires can spread great distances depending on the weather conditions.
+Even if you're not near a bushfire, the smoke from bushfires can spread great distances depending on the weather conditions.

-Pregnant women and children under 14 years are among those at greater risk from bushfire smoke.
+Pregnant women and children under 14 years are at a higher risk from bushfire smoke.

-You are also a greater risk if you have a pre-existing health condition, such as asthma, diabetes or heart disease.
+You have a higher chance of being affected if you have a pre-existing health condition, such as

-Pregnant women can feel the effects of smoke more than others because of the changes to their body, both physical and hormonal.
+Pregnant women may be more affected by the smoke because of the changes to their body, both physical and hormonal.

-Long-term exposure to bushfire smoke can increase the risk of pregnancy complications, like gestational diabetes, high blood pressure, preterm birth and low birth weight.
+Long-term exposure to bushfire smoke can increase the chances of pregnancy complications, like:

-Young children can be affected because their airways and lungs are still developing.
+Young children and newborn babies can be especially affected because their airways and lungs are still developing.
 They also breathe faster than adults.

-It’s not known if long-term exposure to bushfire smoke increases the risk of SIDS, but it is well known that smoking near your child and not having proper air circulation does increase the risk of SIDS.
+It's not known if long-term exposure to bushfire smoke increases the chance of SIDS.
+It is well known that smoking near your child and not having proper air circulation increases the chance of SIDS.

 Can bushfire smoke affect people with asthma?